nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 *   `BrowseCommand#buildBrowseOutput()` - Creates the output string to be printed to users.
 <br/>

-Given above are the two fundamental operations that will carry out the execution of the browse command.
+Given above are the two fundamental operations that will carry out the execution of a `browse` command.

-`BrowseCommand` will be constructed with default values.
-This ensures that even when there is no input provided, it can still perform a default browse and return relevant useful information.
+If no additional parameters is provided, `BrowseCommand` will be constructed with default values.
+This ensures it will still perform the default `browse` and return a page of anime series that may be useful.

 Before going any further, please refer to this helpful table of the `BrowseCommand` parameters for reference.
-These are the attributes that will define the scope of a browse command.
+These are the attributes that will define the scope of a `browse` command.

 | Attribute | Value  | Function          |
 | ---       | ---    | ---               |